Sluggo-Issue-Tracker/Sluggo-API/README.md

 2. Run the following command whenever changes to the database models are made.
-This is likely necessary whenever new versions of the repository are pulled, or your version of SluggoAPI is otherwise
+This is likely necessary whenever new versions of the repository are pulled, or your version of Sluggo-API is otherwise
 upgraded:
 `python manage.py makemigrations; python manage.py migrate`